The-AI-Alliance/community/README.md

-This repo is where our AI Alliance community shares meetings, events, projects and activities that members can contribute to and participate in.
-Add to any of these community lists by submitting a pull request, contacting dnielsen AT thealliance.ai, or joining one of our meetings:
+This is where the AI Alliance community shares information about meetings, events, projects and activities that members can contribute to and participate in.
+To add to these pages, you may submit a pull request, email dnielsen AT thealliance.ai, or join one of our Community volunteer meetings.

 Quick Links: [Blogs](/blog/readme.md), [Videos](/videos/readme.md), Events ([online](https://github.com/The-AI-Alliance/community/tree/main/events/office-hours), [in-person](https://thealliance.ai/events)), [Projects](https://github.com/the-ai-alliance/), and [Resources](/resources/readme.md)

 ## New to our Community?
-Join our weekly Community volunteer meetings:
+Join one of our weekly Community volunteer meetings:
-- 🗓️ **Tuesday Meeting #1 6:30 am Pacific | 9:30 am Eastern | 3:30 pm CET** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
+- 🗓️ **Meeting #1 - Tuesday 9:30 am Eastern | 3:30 pm CET** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
-- 🗓️ **Tuesday Meeting #2 4:30 pm Pacific | 7:30 pm Eastern | Wednesday 8:30 am Tokyo** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
+- 🗓️ **Meeting #2 - Tuesday 4:30 pm Pacific | Wednesday 8:30 am JST** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)

 **Would you like to speak?** [Sign up here](https://forms.gle/TvkEe4GnnD4HC8mX7)
 - **Welcome new members : 8:30 am Pacific | 10:30 am Central | 11:30 am Eastern | 4:30 pm GMT**